 In the fall of 2007, Turner Broadcasting placed several blinking robot machines around Boston to promote the new season of their show, Aqua Teen Hunger Force, and the much-loved Mooninite characters on the show.
 Unfortunately, this guerrilla marketing plan turned out to be too vague, and many passers-by mistook the flashy machines for potential terrorist threats.
 This led public officials to shut down mass transit and call in the bomb squad for investigation.

 Not quite the positive buzz marketers were looking for!

-Lesson Learned: Before launching any guerrilla marketing campaign, test it out with a few people who have little to know knowledge of the product—or at least try to think of it from their perspective.
+Lesson learned: Before launching any guerrilla marketing campaign, test it out with a few people who have little to no knowledge of the product—or at least try to think of it from their perspective.
 If your plan risks causing genuine public concern, look for ways to either alter the plan or swiftly relieve the concerns of your audience.

 Once you catch customers’ attention, you’d better have something to say that will hold their interest.
 Writing “Our widgets are the best widgets” on the side of a building won’t do you much good.
 Your message needs to be as unique as your delivery.

 Organizing a water fight to advertise your jet ski rentals?
 Great idea!
 Soaking innocent bystanders on their walk to work?
 Not so much.